jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/optimization.md

 The determination of the optimal combination of logical operation variations is done sequentially.
 The assembly generator looks at the sequences of logical operations.
 Which variation is appropriate is determined by its physical upstairs and downstairs neighbors.
 In case of jumps, conditional jumps and probable conditional jumps the upstairs neighbors are sometimes somewhere else than physically upstairs and sometimes they are.

 Also, the flushing of the prefetch queue affects the performance.
-This does not mean that for comparing optimal neighbors it does not matter what the destination of a jump statement is.
+This might not mean that for comparing optimal neighbors it might not matter what the destination of a jump statement is.
 There are parts of the computer system other that the CPU prefetch queue that can be optimally combined as well.

 Another optimization is keeping things close together in memory.